KatherineMossDeveloper/The-Georgia-Project/README.md

    edit the directories in GAmain.py and GAmodel.py for your pc, per instructions in these files.

 3. Set up the data.
-   follow instructions in GAmain to do that data splitting.
+   follow instructions in GAmain.py to split the data up for training. run GAmain.py.
-   run GAmain.

 4. Run the training.
-   follow instructions in GAmodel to do training.
+   follow instructions in GAmodel.py to do training.
-   run GAmodel.
+   run GAmodel.py.

 5. Play time.
-   follow instructions in GAinference to do inference on some files.
+   follow instructions in GAinference.py to do inference on some files.
-   run GAinference.
+   run GAinference.py.

 For more detail, read the Georgia Project's documentation.
 [Go to the main doc file](docs/maindoc.md)